SUNET/eduid-dashboard/docs/installation.rst

 The next thing you should do is learn about all the configuration options and other WSGI server choices for production.

+Remember that you need a eduid-am application installed, and after that, you must setup the eduid-dashboard-amp plugin.
+The plugin allow that the changes made in eduid-dashboard update the attributes in the eduid-am, and other applications must it.